sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

 .. method:: container.__iter__()

    Return an iterator object.
 The object is required to support the iterator protocol described below.
 If a container supports different types of iteration, additional methods can be provided to specifically request iterators for those iteration types.
-(An example of an object supporting multiple forms of iteration would be a tree structure which supports both breadth-first and depth- first traversal.)
+(An example of an object supporting multiple forms of iteration would be a tree structure which supports both breadth-first and depth-first traversal.)
 This method corresponds to the :attr:`tp_iter` slot of the type structure for Python objects in the Python/C API.

 The iterator objects themselves are required to support the following two methods, which together form the :dfn:`iterator protocol`: